Chapter 20: An Urban Dilemma

 The Human jumped out of his chair, shocked.
 “You found them?!” he asked.

 Chris looked at her darkly.
 ‘Are you friggin’ serious?’
 “Are you saying I’m covering up for these terrorists?
 You do know that the Urban Development department is severely understaffed.
-Or need I remind you that you personally asked Kintobor to divert the funds earmarked for Urban Development to your Weapons R&D program?!
+Or, need I remind you that you personally asked Kintobor to divert the funds earmarked for Urban Development to your Weapons R&D program?!
 I could have used those funds to hire additional help to finish that study and prevent this whole catastrophe from happening!”
-He flung his hand outwards towards Emerl’s direction.
+He flung his hand outwards in Emerl’s direction.
 “My department running on a skeleton crew is one of the main reasons why I started building him in the first place!”
 ‘And the reason why I asked you for help, in the end…’

 “Be that as it may, this doesn’t look good on you Thorndyke,” Fiona replied coolly.
 “Kintobor is not amused at these events.
 He’ll be less so once I tell him that you’ve been shirking your duties to work on your little project here.
 But I can help you.”